tea999/OrderBook-Coinbase-Pro/README.md

 - Implementing useInterval inside of a useEffect in React.

 - Ensuring the correct data is rendering in all 3 locations at the same time.

 ## Stretch Goals

+- Memoize components by using useMemo to reduce expensive function calls

 - Make data update in the order book synchronous with bests prices/size box and chart.